by Martin Maenza, adapted from Super Friends #8 by E. Nelson Bridwell and Ramona Fradon

 The Gaucho watched and waited.
 The field kept moving, slowly at first and then with some steady movement.
 As soon as the field moved past the bomb, he darted toward it.
 “I’ve only got seconds to deactivate this!” he said with determination.
 He flipped open the hatch and started to pull the wires left and right.
 In a moment, the doomsday weapon was neutralized.

-Thunderlord realized what was happening and stopping singing.
+Thunderlord realized what was happening and stopped his singing.
 He rushed over to the other hero.
 “Gaucho!
 Are you all right?”

 “Just un grande of a headache!” he replied.
 “Nothing a few aspirin cannot cure!
 And certainly much better than having our brains wiped out had this bomb exploded.”